segmentio/segment-docs/src/unify/profiles-sync/profiles-sync-setup/index.md

   * `external_id_mapping`: the current-state mapping between each external identifier you’ve observed and its corresponding, fully-merged `canonical_segment_id`
   * `profile_traits`: the last seen value for all custom traits, computed traits, SQL traits, audiences, and journeys associated with a profile in a single row

-Please visit [Tables you materialize](/docs/unify/profiles-sync/tables/#tables-you-materialize) for more on how to materialize these views either on your own, or with [Segment's open source dbt models](https://github.com/segmentio/profiles-sync-dbt){:target="blank"}.
+See [Tables you materialize](/docs/unify/profiles-sync/tables/#tables-you-materialize) for more on how to materialize these views either on your own, or with [Segment's open source dbt models](https://github.com/segmentio/profiles-sync-dbt){:target="blank"}.

 > warning ""
-> Please note that dbt models are in beta and need modifications to run efficiently on BigQuery, Synapse, and Postgres warehouses.
+> Note that dbt models are in beta and need modifications to run efficiently on BigQuery, Synapse, and Postgres warehouses.
 Segment is actively working on this feature.

 ## Profiles Sync limits

-As you use Profiles Sync, please keep the following limits in mind:
+As you use Profiles Sync, keep the following limits in mind:

 - For event tables, Segment can only backfill up to 2,000 tables for each workspace.
 - Segment can only initiate backfills after a successful sync with > 0 rows.